When you are feeling extremely distressed, you can redirect your attention to the present.

 - Make a list of positive affirmations and keep them on hand.

-Dr. Ariela Bellin is a licensed Psychologist with offices in Great Neck, Nassau County, and Manhattan New York.
+Dr. Ariela Bellin is a licensed Psychologist in Brooklyn, New York.

 If you or someone you know needs help, contact Dr. Ariela Bellin, Licensed Clinical Psychologist at 516-690-7793.